RockyHong/UnityGetComponentCache/README.md

 ## **Usage 2.
 Editor Pre-Configuration**:

 - Mark public fields or serializable private fields with [GetComponentCache].
-- Use the 'Get Component Caches' button in the GameObject Inspector to pre-fill values, simplifying pre-run setup.
+- Use the 'GetComponent' button in the Inspector to pre-fill values, simplifying pre-run setup.

 ```csharp
 using UnityGetComponentCache;